awsdocs/aws-cdk-guide/doc_source/resources.md

 ## Importing existing external resources<a name="resources_importing"></a>

-Sometimes you already have a resource in your AWS account and want to use it in your AWS CDK app, for example, a resource that was defined through the console, the AWS SDK, directly with AWS CloudFormation, or in a different AWS CDK application\.
+Sometimes you already have a resource in your AWS account and want to use it in your AWS CDK app, for example, a resource that was defined through the console, an AWS SDK, directly with AWS CloudFormation, or in a different AWS CDK application\.
 You can turn the resource's ARN \(or another identifying attribute, or group of attributes\) into an AWS CDK object in the current stack by calling a static factory method on the resource's class\.

 The following example shows how to define a bucket based on an existing bucket with the ARN **arn:aws:s3:::my\-bucket\-name**, and a Amazon Virtual Private Cloud based on an existing VPC having a specific ID\.